reharabi/favorita-retail-sales-forecasting/technical_analysis.md

 Facebook Prophet was integrated into our framework due to its specialized capability in decomposing time series data into interpretable components: trend, weekly cycles, and yearly seasonality.
 For Corporación Favorita, this model serves as a vital tool for understanding the "Why" behind sales fluctuations, providing a transparent view of the underlying 7-day shopping cycle.

 **Technical Architecture & Implementation:**
 * **Component Extraction:** We utilized Prophet’s additive seasonality to isolate the Weekly Heartbeat.
-The analysis identified a clean peak on Saturdays and Sundays, which were confirmed as the primary volume drivers for the Grocery and Beverage categories in the Guayas region.
+The analysis identified a clean peak on Saturdays and Sundays, which were confirmed as the primary volume drivers for the Grocery, Beverage and Cleaning categories in the Guayas region.
 * **Holiday & Event Integration:** We utilized the holidays_events.csv file to map specific festive impacts.
 This included the 2016 Earthquake, treated as a historical event to help the model distinguish between standard seasonal dips and unique external shocks.

 **The Experimental Comparison (Internal vs. External Drivers):**